- Museum number

 - Curator's comments

-- This particular set of two-piece cuirass (nimai-do gosoku) armour is of exceptional high quality.
-During the Edo period (1615-1868) the Tokugawa shogunate enacted the four class system.
-The warrior class was the de facto hegemonic group, armour and other related items were displayed to demonstrate power and prestige.
+- This particular set of two-piece cuirass (nimai-do gosoku) armour is of exceptionally high quality.
+During the Edo period (1615-1868) the Tokugawa shogunate enacted a four-class system.
+The warrior class was the hegemonic group, and armour and other related items were displayed to demonstrate their power and prestige.

-Armour had during the Heian (794-1185), Kamakura (1185-1333), Muromachi (1333-1568), and Momoyama (1568-1615) periods was more utilitarian.
-Armour was meant to protect its wearer from injury in battle.
-However, Japanese medieval warfare often involved a series of duels where combatants would call out their lineage and rank, offer a challenge and then agree or decline to fight.
+Armour during the Heian, Kamakura, Muromachi, and Momoyama periods was utilitarian, meant to protect its wearer from injury in battle.
+Japanese medieval warfare often involved a series of duels where combatants would call out their lineage and rank, offer a challenge and then agree or decline to fight.
 In this situation the identity of the combatants would be clear.
-However in a melee important or wealthy families, particularly those wishing to ascend in rank, could outfit themselves in more distinctive armour and helmets.
+However, in a melee, important or wealthy families, particularly those wishing to ascend in rank, could outfit themselves in more distinctive armour and helmets.
 These items bore their family crest (mon) and possibly artistic depictions of anything ranging from demons and Buddhist or Daoist symbols, antlers, to more comical tobacco pipes.
-In the 16th century the use of distinctive and bright colours on armour both in the main body and in the ties as well as increasingly creative and intricate helmets came to the fore.
+In the 16th century the use of distinctive and bright colours on armour both in the main body and in the ties, as well as increasingly creative and intricate helmets came to the fore.

-This set of armour was created for the Mori clan from Harima Province (current Hyogo Prefecture).
-The family crest of a stylised crane in profile witin a circle is the family crest of two branches of the Mori clan, one is based in Ako Domain, the other is based in Mikazuki Domain, both in Harima Province.
+This set of armour was created for the Mori clan from Harima Province (present-day Hyogo Prefecture).
+The family crest of a stylised crane in profile within a circle belonged to two branches of the Mori clan, one based in Ako Domain, the other based in Mikazuki Domain.
 The armour is an excellent example of craftsmanship incorporating elements such as stencilled doeskin, shakudo metalwork details, and silk brocade cords.
 It demonstrates the family’s wealth, influence, and position.